SAP-samples/cloud-integration-pipeline-datastore-extension-ui/CONFIGURATION.md

 ### Prerequisite: Log in and target your space

-Make sure you are logged in to the correct landscape, org, and space before deploying:
+Make sure you are logged in to the correct Cloud Foundry landscape, org, and space before deploying:

 ```bash
 cf login -a https://api.<region>.hana.ondemand.com